RTLucassen/selection_tool/README.md

 # load dataframe with
 df = pd.load_json(r'path/to/file.json')

-# start the selecting WSI scans
+# start selecting WSI scans
 SelectionTool(df)
 ```

 ## Input
 The tool expects a Pandas dataframe as input.
 This dataframe should at least
-have two columns, 'description' and 'slides', with as rows the information
+have two columns, `description` and `slides`, with as rows the information
 for each specimen.
-The 'description' (str) is displayed on the right side
+Other columns are not used by the selection tool,
+but if given as part of the input dataframe,
+extra columns will also be included in the output file.
-of the window to provide the user with more information about the specimen.
+- Each item in the `description` column should be a string with more information about the specimen,
+which is displayed to the user on the right side of the window.
+- Each item in the `slides` column should be a dictionary containing
-The 'slides' (dict) contains all other information about the specimen, such as
+all other information about the specimen, including the pa_number,
-the paths to all scans and the staining type.
+specimen number, block number, staining type, and paths to all images.
 A minimum example is provided below:
 ```
-example_dictionary = {
+example_slides = {
     'slides': [{
         'pa_number': 'T23-00001',
         'specimen_nr': 'I',
         'block': '1',
         'staining': 'HE',
         'scan': [{
-            'base_dir': 'C:\Users\path\to\directory',
+            'base_dir': r'C:\Users\path\to\directory',
             'files': {
                 'THUMBNAIL_PACS': ['thumbnail.jpeg'],
                 'SLIDE': [